ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Search (`CTRL F`) throughout the file with `CUSTOM CODE STARTS HERE` to find the areas in the precompile package that we need to modify.
 We should start with the reference imports code block.

-#### Step 3.1: Module file
+#### Step 3.1: Module File

-Module file contains fundemental information about the precompile.
+Module file contains fundamental information about the precompile.
 This includes the key for the precompile, the address of the precompile and a configurator.
 This file is located at [`./precompile/helloworld/module.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/contracts/helloworld/module.go)